Zirak/switcheroo/README.md

 Navigate to any page, hit the shortcut (default Ctrl+Shift+K, you should really change it), and start typing!
 The tab url and tab title are searched.

 Hit Enter to navigate, Up/Down/Home/End to select from the list.
-Esc to quit.
+Esc, the shortcut, or click anywhere outside, to quit.

 Note that Switcheroo will *not* search incognito tabs.
 This is by design.